Camcorder: Analog and digital

 Camcorders are often classified by their storage device; VHS, VHS-C, Betamax, Video8 are examples of late 20th century videotape-based camcorders which record video in analog form.
 Digital video camcorder formats include Digital8, MiniDV, DVD, hard disk drive, direct to disk recording and solid-state, semiconductor flash memory.
 While all these formats record video in digital form, Digital8, MiniDV, DVD and hard-disk drives have no longer been manufactured in consumer camcorders since 2006.

 In the earliest analog camcorders the imaging device is vacuum-tube technology, in which the charge of a light-sensitive target was directly proportional to the amount of light striking it; the Vidicon is an example of such an imaging tube.
 Newer analog, and digital camcorders use a solid-state charge-coupled imaging device (CCD) or a CMOS imager.
 Both are analog detectors, using photodiodes to pass a current proportional to the light striking them.
 The current is then digitised before being electronically scanned and fed to the imager's output.
 The main difference between the two devices is how the scanning is done.
 In the CCD the diodes are sampled simultaneously, and the scan passes the digitised data from one register to the next.
 In CMOS devices, the diodes are sampled directly by the scanning logic.

 Digital video storage retains higher-quality video than analog storage, especially on the prosumer and strictly consumer levels.
 MiniDV storage allows full-resolution video (720x576 for PAL, 720x480 for NTSC), unlike analog consumer-video standards.
 Digital video does not experience colour bleeding, jitter, or fade.

-Unlike analog formats, digital formats do not experience generation loss during dubbing; however, they are more prone to complete loss.
+Unlike analog formats, digital formats do not experience generation loss during copying; however, they are more prone to complete loss.
 Although digital information can theoretically be stored indefinitely without deterioration, some digital formats (like MiniDV) place tracks only about 10 micrometers apart (compared with 19–58 μm for VHS).
 A digital recording is more vulnerable to wrinkles or stretches in the tape which could erase data, but tracking and error-correction code on the tape compensates for most defects.
 On analog media, similar damage registers as "noise" in the video, leaving a deteriorated (but watchable) video.
 DVDs may develop DVD rot, losing large chunks of data.
 An analog recording may be "usable" after its storage media deteriorates severely, but slight media degradation in digital recordings may trigger an "all or nothing" failure; the digital recording will be unplayable without extensive restoration.